Tisawesomeness/Minecord/README.md

 }
 ```

+### Command-Line Arguments
+- `-c <path/to/config.json>` - Defines a custom path to the config.json.
+Defaults to the current directory.
+- `-t <token>` - Overrides the token provided in the config.

 ### Conventions
 Feel free to contribute **to the dev branch** with whatever you like, but make sure to follow these conventions.
 1. Your code blocks should look like the one below.
 This is Java, not C++.